-I am a Senior Lecturer in Zoology at Anglia Ruskin University, Cambridge, UK and I am currently acting Deputy Head of the Department of Biology.
+I am a Senior Lecturer in Zoology in the School of Life Sciences at Anglia Ruskin University, Cambridge, UK.
 My primary research interests are invertebrate community ecology and behaviour.

 Before moving to Anglia Ruskin University I was a Leverhulme Early Career Fellow at Queen Mary, University of London (2009 -2012).
 During my fellowship I used the common bumblebee, Bombus terrestris, as a model to better understand the determinants and expression of pollinator behavioural plasticity in response to environmental change.
 This species is particularly interesting as it has recently shifted from having a single spring/summer generation to having a second winter generation in southern parts of the UK.

 Prior to my fellowship (2006-2009) I was as a NERC funded postdoc studying predator avoidance behaviour in bumblebees with Prof. Lars Chittka (Queen Mary).
 During this time I also developed an interest in animal movement and especially

 how animals search for food under different environmental conditions.